electro-guy/DBServer/README.md

 If anybody reads this, feel free to look over the code and see if you see anything bizarre that might be causing the different values issue.

+I'm very new to github, and how the whole github process works.

 Thanks